-Over-the-counter anti-aging products
+- Over-the-counter anti-aging products

 Since rosacea is inflammation of the skin, the endpoint is dryness.
-We first treat the inflammation to try to eliminate the condition, and we start by targeting topical proinflammatory factors.
+We first address the inflammation to try to heal the skin, and we start by targeting topical proinflammatory factors.
 Patients usually see some improvement once harmful aggravators are eliminated.

 There is no known permanent cure for rosacea, but we can control the redness and inflammation.
 We treat skin eruptions with a variety of agents including oral & topical antibiotics, topical anti-inflammatories, and other agents with our long-term, 5+ week treatment of oral antibiotics.
 If you have damaged blood vessels, which look like red squiggly lines (technically called telangiectasia) due to the inflammation, we use laser treatments to reduce the redness.